4-Nominal shear strength and bearing- tear out made simple.

 Nominal shear strength and bearing- tear out for bearing connections.

-The content of the lecture has two items the first one is the relation between ultimate stress and the Nominal shear strength, while the second item is the Bearing and tear-out description.
+The lecture’s content has two items.
+The first is the relation between ultimate stress and nominal shear strength, while the second is the description of bearing and tear-out.
 These items are shown in the next slide image.

 The nominal shear strength for a bolt Fnv.

-The Nominal shear strength, which is denoted as Fnv is based on Ultimate strength.
+The Nominal shear strength, denoted as Fnv, is based on Ultimate strength.
 The relation stated that Fnv=Fult* 0.625.
-We had before discussed the shear subject while discussing the shear for beams and we consider the shear stress factor is approximately 0.60.
+We previously discussed the shear subject while discussing the shear for beams, and we consider the shear stress factor to be approximately 0.60.

-But regarding the bolts, the Code considers.
-That the Nominal strength =Fu*0.625 but again multiplied by two factors, for the first factor it is Ca, Ca depends on the length of the connection.
+However, regarding the bolts, the Code considers that the Nominal strength =Fu*0.625, again multiplied by two factors.
+The first factor is Ca, and Ca depends on the length of the connection.
+If the connection length is = 38 inches, Ca equals 0.90; otherwise, it will equal 0.75.

-While Cb, for the types of threaded whether included or excluded.
-For high-strength tensile bolts.
-Whether X or N.
+Meanwhile, Cb is for the types of threaded, whether included or excluded, for high-strength tensile bolts, whether X or N.

 For group A where ASTM A-325, the F tensile Fnt=0.75*120=70 ksi.
 For group B, where ASTM A-490, the F tensile Fnt=0.75*150=112.50=113 ksi.

 Let us check the table back.
-We will find that 68 ksi is in the table at Group A, at the x, excluded.
-Group A, e.g., X, when threads are excluded from the shear planes.
+We will find that 68 ksi is excluded in the table at Group A, at the X. Group A, e.g., X, when threads are excluded from the shear planes.
 If again multiplied by 0.80, for the case of the threaded portion being in the shear plane, then the Fnv=54.4 ksi=54 ksi.

 Nominal shear strength value and tensile strength value for bolts.